nickjwhite/diogenes/README.md

 --------

-I would prefer not to have Diogenes packaged as part of a larger (e.g. Linux) free software distribution and would rather that users who are not building the application themselves download the installer from the Diogenes website.
+I would prefer not to have Diogenes packaged as part of a larger (e.g. Linux) distribution; I would rather that users who are not building the application themselves download the installer from the Diogenes website.
 This is because I use the download statistics to help justify spending part of my publicly funded time on this project.

 Diogenes can either be built and run as a HTTP server application, or as a standalone application that seamlessly combines both server and